 In these cases, no-fault states allow for the injured people to file third-party lawsuits against the responsible individual and his or her insurance company.

 In a fault state, like Oregon, an accident involving negligence goes through the at-fault party’s insurance company.
 If you suffer an injury or property damage because of someone else’s actions, you’ll file a claim through his or her insurance company, and they must pay compensation when you prove liability.
+In other words, This means that the person who was at-fault for causing the car accident will also be responsible for any harm done.

 The Insurance Company’s Duty